patthebug/msan622/homework3/README.md

 2. Scatter Plot Matrix
 3. Parallel Co-ordinates Plot

+These plots are displayed in three different tabs which form a tabsetPanel.
 The filtering is consistent across all the plots, eg., if various regions are selected, they are reflected across all the 3 plots.
 There is also a functionality to change the alpha value to darken or lighten the dots or lines on the plots.
 User also has the option to choose different color schemes.
 Each of the three techniques will now be discussed in detail.

 ## Bubble Plot ##